 When will we open again?

 Like many restaurant operators around the world, we believe operating within the health guidelines will be challenging.
-Re-opening therefore needs to be carefully thought through to ensure hospitality businesses can operate sustainably.
-Having already suffered significant distress since closure six weeks ago, many won’t be able to survive operating at a loss under social distancing.
-Something they may have to do for up to a year until a vaccine is found.
+Re-opening therefore needs to be carefully thought through to ensure we can operate sustainably.
+Having already suffered significant distress since closure, many restaurants won’t be able to survive operating at a loss under social distancing and with lower consumer confidence; something they may have to do for up to a year until a vaccine is found.

-During the period before lockdown we also developed many processes to protect staff and customers against the risk of coronavirus.
-These were introduced over a month before legal lockdown and we know from feedback many customers felt re-assured by this cautious approach.
+We adopted a similar approach before lockdown.
+We followed closely developments of the virus around the world and decided, for the protection of our team and customers, to close before lockdown was imposed.
+During this period we developed many processes to protect staff and customers against the risk of coronavirus.
+These were introduced over a month before legal lockdown before any restrictions were in place and we know from feedback many customers felt re-assured by this cautious approach.

-We intend to build on these protective measures for when we re-open.
-Ideas we are working on include an even greater focus on cleanliness such as offering menu items that with fewer manual interventions or chefs involved in their preparation and of course temperaure checks and PPE equipment for our team and, where appropriate, customers.
-We will also introduce measures to reduce contact between customers and our team such as safety screens at tills, optional self-scanning of many take-away items and cashless payment in Café Ubé.
-In our restaurants we will have the ability for customers to view menus, order and pay online via their own mobile phones sending the order immediately to our kitchen screen.
-This will minimise touch-contact and risk of infection across customers and our team.
-We are also looking at restaurant layout, movement flow and seating to ensure we can respect social distancing requirements.
-We will also have the ability to offer Click & Collect orders in Café Ubé and we may trial this in Jersey Crab Shack.
+We are building on these protective measures for when we re-open.
+We have planned an even greater focus on cleanliness, such as offering menu items with fewer manual interventions or chefs involved in their preparation and of course temperaure checks and PPE equipment for our team and, where appropriate, customers.
+We will also introduce measures to reduce contact between customers and our team such as safety screens at tills, optional self-scanning of purchases and cashless payment at Café Ubé.
+All our outlets will have quick and anonymous automatic temperature checking for all staff, visitors and customers so we can identify anyone at risk of passing on infections to others.